 As the scope of our childhood cancer service provision in Tanzania grows, so does our need for support.
 In short, the more children we are able to reach and cure, the more expensive and complex the programme becomes.
 Although competition for funding is fierce in the non-profit area, we believe that the institutional partnerships and connections we continue to build give us a strong platform from which to secure sustainable funding and powerful partnerships.
 We wish to increasingly share the opportunity to positively change the narrative of childhood cancer in Tanzania.

 We have many different types of donors including individuals, schools, clubs, foundations and private companies.
 Some have assisted us on one occasion but many are our lifelong friends offering annual or more frequent support.
-Support is generated through initiatives including fundraising events, monthly direct debits, in-kind collections, grant applications, fundraising campaigns such as our Piggy Bank Campaign and online channels and as part of corporate social responsibility initiatives.
+Support is generated through initiatives including fundraising events, monthly direct debits, in-kind collections, grant applications, fundraising campaigns such as our Kibubu Campaign and online channels and as part of corporate social responsibility initiatives.
 Click here for more.

 Partnerships governed by Memorandums of Understanding (MoU) that will continue throughout the duration of our nationwide expansion include: